Cellular Topology Optimization on Differentiable Voronoi Diagrams: Differentiable Voronoi diagram

 In our modified Voronoi partition, we calculate the density distribution for a specific site point in $\Omega$ as

 where $\beta$ controls the sharpness of the edge as illustrated in Figure \ref{fig:beta}.
-As shown in Figure (\ref{fig:beta_1}), when $\beta=1$, no edge will appear since the soft max values are simply added together.
-Comparing Figure (\ref{fig:beta_10}) and (\ref{fig:beta_50}), we can see there is a positive correlation between the value of $\beta$ and the sharpness of the edges.
+As shown in Figure (\ref{fig:beta_1}), when $\beta=1$, no edge will appear since the softmax values are simply added together.
+Comparing Figure (\ref{fig:beta_10}) and Figure (\ref{fig:beta_50}), we can see there is a positive correlation between the value of $\beta$ and the sharpness of the edges. \rv{It is noticeable that as $\beta$ increases, the thickness of edges also increases.
+We did not treat $\beta$ as an optimizing variable because there is a more direct relationship between the edge thickness and metric tensor, as discussed in the next subsection.}

 We remark that the density distribution in Eq.~\eqref{eq:rho} defined based on softmax functions in Eq.~\eqref{eq:s_def} can subdivide the domain into approximate Voronoi cells in which the cell boundaries have a finite thickness as shown in Figure \eqref{fig:2_pts_diff}.